-The Spyder California's dashboard configuration and finish were virtually identical to the earlier Pininfarina Cabriolet Series I cars.
+Opposite: The Spyder California's dashboard configuration and finish were virtually identical to the earlier Pininfarina Cabriolet Series I cars.
 The Spyder California was not as luxuriously upholstered as the Cabriolet, and it had more purposeful interior trim.
-Some were delivered as special orders with more luxurious interiors, while others were provided minimal trim for competition.
-The cars used a four-speed all-synchromesh transmission with direct drive in fourth.

 By the 1960s the assembly lines in Maranello were humming along at a rate that, by Ferrari's standards, could have been described as "mass production."